LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 documentation for the *sidre* component.

-The main goal of code documentation is to provide an easily navigable reference document of your software interfaces and implemenations for users who need to understand details of your code.
+The main goal of code documentation is to provide an easily navigable reference document of your software interfaces and implementations for users who need to understand details of your code.

 We have a useful discussion of our Doxygen usage conventions in the